ethan-fong/Tab-Genie/README.md

 # Tabgenie

 Tabgenie is a tab generator for the guitar, designed to help guitar players learn how to play riffs and scales.
 A simple user interface allows for easy use and the tab generation algorithm mimics the features of real guitar tabs (see [features](#features) section below).
-Thanks for reading!

 May 28, 2022: Released on Google play store!

+May 29, 2022: Ported to a web application [here](https://ethan-fong.github.io/Tabgenie/)!

 ## Demo
 Windows version demo: